Early postnatal hospital discharge: 1970s – 1990s

 During the 1970s, 1980s and 1990s, the length of postnatal hospital stay had steadily decreased in western countries such as the United States, Australia, United Kingdom and Sweden due to improved infrastructure and scientific advancements.
 The increasing trend of short postnatal hospital stays, often referred to as drive-through deliveries, led to the enactment of early postnatal discharge laws at the state and federal level in the United States between 1995 and 1998.
 32 states passed early postnatal discharge laws which typically included the prohibition of limiting insurance plan coverage of less than 48 hours for vaginal delivery and 96 hours for cesarean delivery.
-As a result, states which had enacted early postnatal discharge laws saw rapid increases in the length of postnatal hospital stay than states which later enacted these laws or states which had no law at all.
+As a result, states that had enacted early postnatal discharge laws saw a rapid increase in the length of postnatal hospital stay than states that later enacted these laws or states that had no law at all.

 2000s – present

-Since the 2000s, there has been a further international trend of decreasing length of postnatal hospital stay due to cost saving ability, availability of physical infrastructure such as less hospital beds and a movement away from medical intervention of childbirth.
+Since the 2000s, there has been a further international trend of decreasing length of postnatal hospital stay due to cost-saving ability, availability of physical infrastructure such as fewer hospital beds, and a movement away from medical intervention of childbirth.
 Western countries such as Australia indicate that 20% of mothers were discharged less than two days postpartum in 2013, compared with 11% in 2003, showing a decreasing trend of postnatal hospital stays.
-Similarly, postnatal hospital stays have declined to 2.3 days in Sweden, 2.1 days in the Netherlands and 2.0 days in the United States, Ireland and New Zealand in 2010.
+Similarly, postnatal hospital stays have declined to 2.3 days in Sweden, 2.1 days in the Netherlands, and 2.0 days in the United States, Ireland, and New Zealand in 2010.

 Health effects

-The effects of early postnatal hospital discharge on mothers and newborns have been studied since the early 1960s when the first report on randomly controlled trial of early postnatal hospital discharge was published by Hellman and Palmer in 1962.
-Since then, there have been controversies on the safety of mothers and newborns regarding early postnatal discharge, in which studies have concluded adverse effects while others suggest no significant effects and positive effects.
-These divergent conclusions have been suggested to result from varying definitions of what constitutes early postnatal hospital discharge, differences in methodologies and clinical heterogeneity of interventions and programs.
+The effects of early postnatal hospital discharge on mothers and newborns have been studied since the early 1960s when the first report on a randomized controlled trial of early postnatal hospital discharge was published by Hellman and Palmer in 1962.
+Since then, there have been controversies on the safety of mothers and newborns regarding early postnatal discharge, in which studies have concluded adverse effects, while others suggest no significant effects and positive effects.
+These divergent conclusions have been suggested to result from varying definitions of what constitutes early postnatal hospital discharge, differences in methodologies, and clinical heterogeneity of interventions and programs.